Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-We develop a framework to reconstruct the structural connectivity (\textit{i.e.}, the network's adjacency matrix) using PTD-TE-estimated effective connectivity.
-This involves a binary classification problem to distinguish directly connected node pairs.
-First, we compute PTD-TE values for all possible node pairs in a network.
-For a given ordered pair, say $X\to Y$, we determine PTD-TE parameters $k$, $l$ and $\tau$ through the following pipeline, as shown in Fig. \ref{fig:recon-pipeline}: (i) convert continuous-valued time series $\{x_n\}$ and $\{y_n\}$ to spike trains by thresholding, and then binarize it using discrete time step $\Delta t$, (ii) compute the autocorrelation function (ACF) of the binarized $\{y_n\}$ to select $k=\hat{k}$, (iii) estimate the optimal delay $\tau=\hat{\tau}$ using $\hat\tau = \arg\max_{\tau}T^\mathrm{PTD}_{X\to Y}(\hat{k},l=1,\tau)$, and (iv) choose $l$ based on interaction dynamics (\textit{e.g.}, $l=1$ for most cases; higher for weak and persistent interactions) (see \textit{Methods}).
+We develop a framework to reconstruct the structural connectivity ({i.e.}, the network's adjacency matrix) using PDIF-estimated effective connectivity.
+This involves solving a binary classification problem to distinguish directly connected node pairs.
+First, we compute PDIF values for all possible node pairs in a network.
+For a given ordered pair, say $X\to Y$, we determine PDIF parameters $k$, $l$ and $\tau$ through the following pipeline, as shown in Fig. \ref{fig:recon-pipeline}: (i) convert continuous-valued time series $\{x_n\}$ and $\{y_n\}$ to spike trains by thresholding, and then binarize them using discrete time step $\Delta t$, (ii) compute the autocorrelation function (ACF) of the binarized $\{y_n\}$ to select $k=\hat{k}$, (iii) estimate the optimal delay $\tau=\hat{\tau}$ using $\hat\tau = \arg\max_{\tau}MI_{X\to Y}(\tau)$ (where $MI_{X\to Y}(\tau)$ is the time-delayed mutual information from $X$ to $Y$ given delay $\tau$), and (iv) choose $l$ based on interaction dynamics, e.g., $l=1$ for most cases; higher for weak and persistent interactions (see more details in Methods).

-Next, we fit a Gaussian mixture model (GMM) (double-mixture) to the distribution of PTD-TE value across all pairs.
-The binary classification threshold, derived from this model, identifies directly connected pairs as with PTD-TE values above the threshold.
+Next, we fit a double-component Gaussian mixture model (GMM) to the distribution of PDIF values across all pairs.
+The binary classification boundary is determined by an optimal threshold to distinguish two Gaussian mixtures (green dashed line in Fig.~\ref{fig:recon-pipeline}), identifying directly connected pairs as those with PDIF values above the threshold.